tbttin/dotfiles/README.md

   ...

-[This ATLASSIAN's tutorial](https://www.atlassian.com/git/tutorials/dotfiles) might help you to know how to make this repo to store your own configuration files/dotfiles and quickly reinstall them with a single command.
+[This ATLASSIAN's tutorial](https://www.atlassian.com/git/tutorials/dotfiles) might help you to know how to make the same repo and store your own configuration files/dotfiles and QUICKLY REINSTALL them with a single command.